-Currently there are no energy conservation standards for residential furnace fans.
 A furnace fan is an electrically-powered device used in residential buildings for the purposes of circulating air through duct work.
 A furnace fan consists of a fan motor and its controls, an impeller, and a housing, typically as an assembly incorporated in a residential central heating, ventilation, and air conditioning (HVAC) product.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a final rule regarding test procedures for residential furnace fans.
-79 FR 499 (January 3, 2014).
-For more information, please see the rulemaking page.
+DOE published a final rule technical correction regarding test procedures for consumer products for furnace fans.
+79 FR 37937 (July 3, 2014) For more information, please see the rulemaking page.

-DOE published a notice of proposed rulemaking regarding energy conservation standards for residential furnace fans.
-78 FR 64067 (October 25, 2013).
-For more information, please see the rulemaking page.
+DOE published a final rule regarding energy conservation standards for residential furnace fans.
+79 FR 38129 (July 3, 2014) For more information, please see the rulemaking page.

 Standards for Residential Furnace Fans